Dotkuraja/ox-depp/README.md

 # ox-depp

-An Air ticket booking app
+An Air ticket Booking System

 # An Air ticket booking application

 The application allows Ox-depp ailines to manage their booking system for tickets.